Who Am I?

 The Mission

 I am a (soon to be) Molecular ad Biomedical Biology (B.S.) graduate from the University of Nebraska Omaha with an additional degree in General Health Science (A.S.).
-I have a deep-seated interest in microbiology, immunology, biochemistry, nutrition science, and healthcare.
+I have a deep-seated interest in microbiology, immunology, biochemistry, nutrition and food science, and healthcare.
 My path in science is driven by both interest and a desire to help humanity further our knowledge and understanding of science and medicine.

 Scientific Interests & Personal Research Goals